Nearius-River/2kRP_Project/README.md

 ## Installation

-**NOTE**: This section only covers the installation for the **Python application**.
-If you are a normal user, consider using the **packed executable file** instead.
-This is intended for development only, but you can also use it (and even compile your own executable with it if you feel like it).

 ### Requisites

 - Python 3.8+ with pip available;
+- 2kRP extension available for the navigator;
-- Discord desktop app installed for updating the Rich Presence (you must be logged in).
+- Discord desktop app installed and running (for updating the rich presence).

 ### Instructions